ludashen/rn-img-cache/README.md

 - transitionDuration(optional,default 300ms), the fadeIn anim duration (ms)

-- onLoadEnded(optional), the callback of downloading status, be careful, it's not 'onLoadEnd'!
+- onLoadEnded(optional), the callback of downloading status, no matter the downloading is successful or not , it always will be called. be careful, it's not 'onLoadEnd'!

 ---